 The assertion that analytics is a process is an important one.
 Many institutions believe that they “have analytics” once they have come upon or purchased a model or tool of some form.
 In reality, all they actually have is a mathematical formula or product that predicts, models, or represents an outcome – they have a “thing.”
 They do not have a process or processes to apply that data, to a high level, to effect positive change.
 Envisioning analytics as a process moves from simply having a model to being able to do something with the information fed into and obtained by an algorithm.
 In short, our definition of analytics as a process means that analytics is actually about using data to continuously shape and improve institutional and/or faculty actions surrounding teaching, learning and student success.
 Analytics is a tool that shapes process – not an answer in-and-of itself.
 To derive the full benefits of analytics, you need to focus on the process of applying the data output.

-The JNGI Analytics Process Collaborative is firmly focused on a form of analytics called “learning analytics.”
+The JNGI Analytics in Pedagogy and Curriculum is firmly focused on a form of analytics called “learning analytics.”
 As defined by the International Conference for Learning Analytics and Knowledge, learning analytics is, “the measurement, collection, analysis and reporting of data about learners and their contexts, for purposes of understanding and optimizing learning and the environments in which it occurs” (2011).

-Specifically, the JNGI Analytics Process Collaborative focused on the application of learning analytics to improve the way faculty teach and students learn in gateway courses.
+Specifically, the JNGI Analytics in Pedagogy and Curriculum focused on the application of learning analytics to improve the way faculty teach and students learn in gateway courses.
 This highly defined focus allows for deep exploration into and work on the process of applying analytics outcomes into actions with gateway courses – thereby maximizing the benefits of analytics.
 In other words, the focus helps increase the likelihood that faculty and staff will actually do something with analytics-related reports and dashboards to affect positive changes in teaching and learning.

-The JNGI Analytics Process Collaborative includes five key components.
+The JNGI Analytics in Pedagogy and Curriculum includes five key components.
 These include:

 Our experience has led us to believe that when it comes to learning analytics, many institutions, on some level, struggle with similar issues, encounter comparable roadblocks, and need to address concerns regarding scale and scope.
 We believe that there is a real void in the educational space on how to even think about analytics, much less having capacity to build or scale an effort.
-The JNGI Analytics Process Collaborative seeks to fill this space for those institutions willing to embark on implementing an analytics process in a cooperative, mutually beneficial manner.
+The JNGI Analytics in Pedagogy and Curriculum seeks to fill this space for those institutions willing to embark on implementing an analytics process in a cooperative, mutually beneficial manner.

 Arnold, K. E., Lonn, S., & Pistilli, M. D. (2014).
 An exercise in institutional reflection: The Learning Analytics Readiness Instrument (LARI).
 In K. E. Arnold, A. Pardo, & S. Teasley (Eds.), Proceedings from the 4th International Conference on Learning Analytics and Knowledge (pp. 163-167).
 New York: ACM. doi: 10.1145/2567574.2567621